Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 Type 1 diabetes

 COVID-19 is more likely to be severe among people who live in nursing homes or long-term care facilities, and among Black, Hispanic and Native American people, although more research is needed in this area.
 Additionally, recent studies suggest that COVID-19 symptoms are more severe among pregnant people than non-pregnant people.
-They are more likely to be admitted to the hospital or the intensive care unit (ICU).
-Pregnant people with COVID-19 also may be more likely to need a ventilator to breathe compared with non-pregnant people.
-According to recent data, there is an increased risk for deaths in pregnant people with COVID-19 than non-pregnant people.
+Pregnant people with COVID-19 are more likely to be admitted to the hospital or the intensive care unit (ICU).
+Pregnant people with COVID-19 also may be more likely to need a ventilator to breathe compared with people who aren't pregnant.

 If you think you may have been exposed to COVID-19, contact your health care provider.